 The Western Cape is known as one of the world's finest grape-growing regions.
-Many of its wines have received the highest accolades at international shows, such as the International Wine and Spirit Competition held in July 2006 in Britain.
+Many of its wines have received the highest accolades at international shows.

 The wheat-growing Swartland district around Malmesbury, and the Overberg around Caledon, form the bread basket of the country.